Bini-jpeg/mesh-messenger/README.md

 ![Mesh Messenger home page](screenshot.png)

-Mesh Messenger is a decentralized, offline-first messaging application built with Flutter.
+Mesh Messenger is a decentralized offline messaging application that I made with Flutter.
-The app operates off-grid without needing an internet or cellular connection.
-It uses the Google Nearby Connections API (bluetooth/wifi Direct) to automatically discover nearby devices and form a peer-to-peer mesh network.
+The app works without any internet or cellular connection.
+It uses the Google Nearby Connections API (bluetooth/wifi Direct) to automatically find nearby devices and form a peer-to-peer mesh network.
 Messages are transferred (while encrypted) from device to device until they reach the target.

 ## Features
 * **End-to-End encryption:** RSA-2048 + AES encryption. the user's public key acts as their unique ID, like a phone number.